The Central Minnesota Chapter of The Climate Reality Project

 A diverse group of passionate individuals who’ve come together to solve the greatest challenge of our time - Climate Change.

-We are Minnesota activists, cultural leaders, organizers, scientists and storytellers committed to building a sustainable future together.
+We are activists, cultural leaders, organizers, scientists, storytellers and students committed to building a sustainable future together.

 Featured